swisscom/ai-research-keyphrase-extraction/README.md

 $ docker build . -t keyphrase-extraction
 ```
 This can take a few minutes to finish.
-Also, keep in mind that pre-trained sent2vec models will not be downloaded since each model is several GBs in size.
+Also, keep in mind that pre-trained sent2vec models will not be downloaded since each model is several GBs in size and don't forget to allocate enough memory to your docker container (models are loaded in RAM).

 To extract key phrases from raw text, simply run
 ```